ARM-software/abi-aa/aapcs64/aapcs64.rst

 ..

     *Review note: The above pseudo code does not currently handle composite types that are passed by value, and where a copy is made and reference created to the copy.
 This will be corrected in a future revision of this standard.*

+If ``type`` is a Pure Scalable Type, the pseudo-code above should be used to obtain a ``type*``, which should then be dereferenced to get the required value.

 It is expected that the implementation of the ``va_arg`` macro will be specialized by the compiler for the type, size and alignment of the type.
 By way of example the following sample code illustrates one possible expansion of ``va_arg(ap,int)`` for the LP64 data model, where register ``x0`` holds a pointer to ``va_list ap``, and the argument is returned in register ``w1``.
 Further optimizations are possible.